socialcatde/retrohandheldtool/README.md

 No it's not and it is only worked on sporadically.
 Often the google source table changes and I have to adapt the tool.
 Also not all information is shown and can be used as a filter

+## Can I use the tool?

+Sure but be warned that it is very much work in progress still: [retrohandheldtool](https://master--cocky-swirles-598238.netlify.app/)